 Using “guestimates” can be done to a degree but will never get you the accuracy or consistency that you get when using a digital scale for coffee.

 different roasts and different coffee beans have a different density.
-A fine example is a tablespoon of light roast weights 7 grams while a tablespoon of a dark roast will weigh 5 grams.
+A fine example is a tablespoon of light roast weighs 7 grams while a tablespoon of a dark roast will weigh 5 grams.
 Mass is not the same as volume and cannot be compared.

 It really is a matter of being consistent, using accurate scales with precise measurements to get that predictable end result every single time.